 Elevated dorm completed and occupied (December)The 3000-square-foot structure was originally configured to house 19 people, with 2-1/2 baths, galley, lounge, and laundry.
 The solar panel heating system cut fuel usage from 56 gallons to 12 gallons during the first week of operation.
 It was designed for summer berthing and winter use as the emergency camp (Antarctic Journal (NSF photo), 1994 review issue).
 Three more of these berthing structures had been procured, but they never were used for berthing.
 So then...

 4.5m antenna installed on elevated dorm for GOES-2 "broadband" access and 2 small antennas were installed to hit LES-9...

 An aerial view looking toward the dome, with the new elevated dorm in the foreground and the GOES dish on its roof.
-This picture was probably taken in about 1995-96.
-(NASA photo).
+This picture was probably taken in about 1995-96 (from this archived NASA site).

 This provided some of the first real-time internet connectionsHere is the screen shot of the first true Internet connection from South Pole to the outside world, via LES-9, on 8 February 1994.
 Prior to this connection, data was sent over a serial modem, in much the same way teletype messages were sent over HF to McMurdo in the old days.
 With the old, non-internet connection, all data and email traffic went through the comms operator who batched things up, (after reading the mail for the juicy bits) and manually transferred the data up north.
 (More information, credits, and larger screen shots...)